Nuozrok/lpap/README.md

 - clone the repo
 - npm install
 - go to discord devleoper portal and get a copy of the bot token
-- create a .env file containing DISCORD_TOKEN=your-token-goes-here
+- create a .env file containing the following
+  - DISCORD_TOKEN=your-token-goes-here
+  - APP_ID=your-app-id-goes-here
+  - GUILD_ID=guild-id-goes-here_ which you get by right clicking on channel icon -> copy server id
 - node index.js
+- if registering new slash methods, then node deploy-commands.js

 ## Hosting - LPAP.APP